fluencelabs/docs/docs/build-mvm/quickstarts/your_first_function.md

 wc:5270eac6c16c6e548352de5eca15da84e2578c100e29b91695931f3b8d8c8696@2?relay-protocol=irn&symKey=3e8ccf026bd1cef1de5d430be31f8c8ec157534aa852accb4e942039a294295f
 ```

 You are now prompted to confirm the transaction.
-Copy the url into a browser tab and you'll see your wallet, in our case MetaMask pop up asking you to confirm the transaction.
-Make sure you selected the correct network and tUSDC, tFLT funded account.
+Copy the url into a browser tab and pretty soon you'll see your wallet, in our case MetaMask, pop up asking you to confirm the transaction.
+Make sure you selected the correct network and a tUSDC, tFLT funded account.
+Once the deployment offer is matched with one or more provider offers,

+TODO

+Before we move on to actually and finally (!) use our compute functions, stop by [Blockscout](https://blockscout-dar.fluence.dev/) and checkout the details of the blockchain transaction (TX).
+You can check out the details of your offer and more using the [Cloudless Explorer](https://explorer.fluence.dev/) -- mae sure you select the `dar` network in the upper right corner.

-Now that we've got our Cloudless Deployment in place with our compute function installed on one peer, we are ready to orchestrate with Aqua.
+Now that we've got our Cloudless Deployment in place with our compute function installed on three different peers, we are ready to orchestrate with Aqua.
 For all things Aqua, see the [Auqa Book](https://fluence.dev/docs/aqua-book/introduction).

 Luckily, the quickstart template already provided us with a a nice set of Aqua scripts to explore an use.
 Have a look at the *auqa.main* file in the `src/aqua` directory and let's quickly review the most salient sections before we start executing: